kyverno/website/content/en/docs/Monitoring/client-queries.md

 ---
-title: Client Queries
+title: "Client Queries"
+description: >
-description: This metric can be used to track the number of queries per second (QPS) from Kyverno.
+    This metric can be used to track the number of queries per second (QPS) from Kyverno.
 weight: 55
 ---